8 Tips on How To Raise Your Children Without Family Support

 However, there are little things you can do each day in order to keep your connection with your significant other and to get some precious alone time.

-Be unapologetically tough with your kids at times – My husband and I have realised that in order to keep our bond, we need to at times push our kids away.
+My husband and I have realised that in order to keep our bond, we need to at times push our kids away.
 Tough love, in the long run, will benefit your children.
 While our kids want to jump all over us on a Sunday morning, sticking to us like the best football taggers in history, we need to at times tell them to go and amuse themselves.
-This allows my husband and I to spend time together actually talking without interruption and allows us to focus on
+This allows my husband and I to spend time together actually talking without interruption and allows us to focus on us rather than the children for once.

-Lean on friends when you can – Okay, I will admit, I am terrible at this.
+Okay, I will admit, I am terrible at this.
 I tend to try and do everything myself and I hate asking for help.
 It has been to my own detriment but I am getting better at it as time goes by.
-My son, the eternal extrovert (as discussed my post “Raising Extroverted Children As An Introvert”) loves being around people.
+My son, the eternal extrovert, as discussed my post “Raising Extroverted Children As An Introvert” loves being around people.

 So, I encourage play dates with his mates.
 One weekend I will have the boys over and naturally, another weekend he will go to his mates house.
 This gives you precious alone time to allow you to spend time on you and get some sanity back!
 The playdates at your house might be tiring but know the favour will be repaid!